PKizzle/dns/README-dev.md

 ### Go generate

-A lot of things are generated, so when adding an RR run a `go generate ./...`, this might fail on zcopy.go in that case remove the file zclone.go and in dns.go remove `Cloner` from then `RR` interface.
+A lot of things are generated, so when adding an RR run a `go generate ./...`, this might fail on zclone.go in that case remove the file zclone.go and in dns.go remove `Cloner` from then `RR` interface.
 Run go generate, and re-add `Cloner` again when done.